michaud-jacobs/thesis/flt/README.md

 # flt-quad
 This folder contains Magma code to support the computations in Chapter 7 of my thesis (Fermat's Last Theorem over real quadratic fields).
+All code runs on Magma V2.27-7 (and hopefully on later versions too).

 This folder contains the following files (more description is contained within each file):